Who Should Consider a Breast Reduction?: Top 5 Reasons

 - Breastfeeding after reduction mammaplasty may be limited:

 It is a wise decision to consider breast reduction surgery after completing your family.
 Breastfeeding after a reduction may be limited, but not impossible.
-However, consult with a board-certified plastic surgeon first to create an individualized plan.
+However, consult with a plastic surgeon first to create an individualized plan.